paulekmangroup/atlas-of-emotions/README.md

 ## Updating text content

+TL;DR:
+`npm run strings`

+Text content is arranged as follows:

+#### Localized strings

+Text content source for the application is in a single Google Sheet per language, e.g. [AoE - English](https://docs.google.com/spreadsheets/d/1mZH66DoV1F3f1k2cP1jo5t7ApcaSIzl5Xycw_oUSPNo/edit#gid=0).
+These files are manually edited, with the keys pulled from the content keys files (see below), and the values provided by writers / translators.

+Local text content for the application lives in a single strings file per language: [`en.json`](./static/strings/langs/es.json), [`es.json`](./static/strings/langs/es.json), etc. These files are loaded on request at runtime when the application loads or the language is changed.
+In order to prevent accidentally breaking the app, these strings files do not update automatically; call `npm run strings` to pull down the latest content from Google Sheets that contain the strings.
+They are committed with the rest of the source, however; this means that strings don't have to be pulled down when the repo is checked out, only when the source changes and an update is required.

+#### Content keys
-Primary content lives in a [spreadsheet on Drive](https://docs.google.com/spreadsheets/d/1d9_u-7heRc1VHHOJQpvLqXOMXfSgmNBT9olpWk2cdvE/edit#gid=0), and in the project, in [`emotionsData.json`](https://github.com/stamen/atlas-of-emotions/blob/master/static/emotionsData.json).
+Primary content keys live in a [spreadsheet on Drive](https://docs.google.com/spreadsheets/d/1d9_u-7heRc1VHHOJQpvLqXOMXfSgmNBT9olpWk2cdvE/edit#gid=0), and in the project, in [`emotionsData.json`](https://github.com/stamen/atlas-of-emotions/blob/master/static/strings/emotionsData.json).

-Secondary content lives in a [spreadsheet on Drive](https://docs.google.com/a/stamen.com/spreadsheets/d/1eNeWj8q3geMb8HZsSR9ZT7vmFzXSR7nzd9nKNrvE1Ko/edit?usp=drive_web), and in the project in [`secondaryData.json`](https://github.com/stamen/atlas-of-emotions/blob/master/static/secondaryData.json).
+Secondary content keys live in a [spreadsheet on Drive](https://docs.google.com/a/stamen.com/spreadsheets/d/1eNeWj8q3geMb8HZsSR9ZT7vmFzXSR7nzd9nKNrvE1Ko/edit?usp=drive_web), and in the project in [`secondaryData.json`](https://github.com/stamen/atlas-of-emotions/blob/master/static/strings/secondaryData.json).

-To update either, click the "Export to JSON" button in the top menu on the google sheet, cut+paste into the corresponding json file, and rebuild.
+To update either, click the "Export to JSON" button in the top menu on the google sheet, cut+paste into the corresponding json file, run `npm run strings`.